About youth detention in Queensland

 - provide consequences for offending

-- prepare detained young people to live productively in the community.
+- prepare detained youths to live productively in the community.

-Rules are set down when a young person enters the detention centre.
+Rules are set down when a youth enters the centre.
 Poor behaviour is monitored and responded to.

 There is a structured routine that usually begins at 7am and ends by 7.45pm, when lights are out.
-All young people in detention must follow the structured routine.
+All youths in the centre must follow the structured routine.

-Movement of young people around the centre is closely monitored.
+Movement of youths around the centre is closely monitored.

 Cleveland Youth Detention Centre

 Cleveland Youth Detention Centre (CYDC) is located in Townsville.
-It has a bed capacity of 112 and houses young people from north Rockhampton, as far north as Cape York and the Torres Strait, and up to Mount Isa and the Northern Territory border in the west.
+It has a bed capacity of 112 and houses youth north of Rockhampton, as far north as Cape York and the Torres Strait, and up to Mount Isa and the Northern Territory border in the west.
 This area includes Townsville.

-Many young people at CYDC are Aboriginal and/or Torres Strait Islander.
-The school based at CYDC have implemented curriculum and practices that work with Aboriginal English to help young people learn Standard Australian English.
-CYDC also has regular Elders visits to keep young people connected to culture.
+Many youth at CYDC are Aboriginal and/or Torres Strait Islander.
+The school based at CYDC have implemented curriculum and practices that work with Aboriginal English to help them learn Standard Australian English.
+CYDC also has regular Elders visits to keep youth connected to culture.

 Brisbane Youth Detention Centre